raywonkari/aws-daily-costs-in-slack/README.md

 # aws-daily-costs-in-slack

 ## Overview
-* This project will send daily AWS cost estimates of all AWS accounts in an Organization.
+* This project will send daily AWS cost estimates of AWS accounts in an Organization.
 Ideally it should be deployed as a lambda function and configured with a daily cron job.
 The source code is in `src/` directory.
 * The lambda function needs to be deployed in the master account, with necessary IAM permissions to access cost explorer APIs.
 * This project uses slack's incoming webhook URL, to send the cost info.
 Refer slack's [doc](https://api.slack.com/messaging/webhooks) for more info.
 * Each Cost Explorer API request costs $0.01.